Rhea0000/Thesis/README.md

 # Thesis background
-This Github repository is created for the Master thesis project – Creating ontology in the drink water distribution network domain.
+This Github repository is created for the Master thesis project – Large Language Model for Ontology Learning in the Drink Water Distribution Network domain.
 The author is Rhea Huang and from University of Amsterdam (y1kelinblue@gmail.com).

 # Introduction
 The advanced capabilities of Large Language Models (LLMs) have proven beneficial in various domains, significantly improving the efficiency of text processing and text generation.
 However, there is a lack of research into their application in the field of ontology learning.
 Currently, the majority of ontologies are created manually, which is time consuming and labour intensive.